 Often, expanding one’s support network after an experience of harm can be beneficial.
 There are a a number of spaces on and off campus where you can find services and access to community and social support.

 Clinicians provide confidential crisis support, follow-up appointments, and 24-hour on-call services for any Brown student dealing with sexual violence.
-Located at Page-Robinson Hall, Room 516.
+Located on the First Floor of the Health & Wellness Center, 450 Brook Street.

 Day One: Rhode Island’s Sexual Assault and Trauma Center